spacecheese/bluez_peripheral/README.md

 [GitHub](https://github.com/spacecheese/bluez_peripheral)

-A bluez-peripheral is a library for building Bluetooth Low Energy (BLE) peripherals using the Bluez GATT API.
+A bluez-peripheral is a library for building Bluetooth Low Energy (BLE) peripherals/ servers using the Bluez GATT API.

 ## Who this Library is For